 On 12.3.2019, as a parallel NGO event at the CSW 63 in New York, a Global Feminist Alliance for Trade Justice was presented.
-Mariama Williams moderated the presentation and discussion.
+Mariama Williams (Gender and Trade Coalition, South Centre) moderated the presentation and discussion.

-“Tricky feminism” was the term Gita Sen, founder of women´s network DAWN, used to describe the strategy of global finance and trade institutions to integrate “gender equality” in their discourse, e.g. by adding “gender clauses” to highly problematic trade agreements.
+“Tricky feminism” was the term Gita Sen, feminist scholar and co-founder of the women´s network DAWN, used to describe the strategy of global finance and trade institutions to integrate “gender equality” in their discourse, e.g. by adding “gender clauses” to highly problematic trade agreements.

 Gita Sen speaking, with from left to right: Mariama Williams, Christina Palabay, Ranja Sengupta and Michelle Maziwisa.

 Before we happily agree to such paragraphs, we should take a look at “the rest of the agreement”.
 What have free trade agreements have done for women so far, who has benefitted?